ACM OPEN – Frequently Asked Questions

 All corresponding authors from an institution participating in ACM OPEN will have their research articles published Open Access in ACM journals, conference proceedings and magazines, in perpetuity at the time of publication at no cost to the authors.

 Will I continue to have access to the ACM articles I read?

 Why should an institution encourage its researchers to publish their work Open Access?

-If you publish your paper Open Access, you can retain your rights as an author and your work becomes immediately accessible to the world for free.
+If you publish your paper Open Access, you can retain your rights as an author and your work becomes immediately accessible to the world to read for free.
 As a result, your research will be more widely disseminated and will have greater impact.
 The default authors' rights selection for authors affiliated with an institution participating in ACM OPEN is a Creative Commons CC-BY license, facilitating compliance with funder mandates.